 How Home Equity Loans Work: Pros and Cons

 Home equity loans allow you to borrow against your home’s value over the amount of any mortgages against the property.
-They can provide access to large amounts of money, and they can be easier to qualify for than other types of loans because they are secured by your house.
+They can provide access to large amounts of money, and they can be a little easier to qualify for than other types of loans because they're secured by your home.

 A home equity loan is a type of second mortgage.
-Your “first” mortgage is the one you used to purchase your home, but you can use additional loans to borrow against the property if you have built up enough equity.
+Your “first” mortgage is the one you used to purchase the property, but you can use additional loans to borrow against it if you've built up enough equity.
 Using your home to guarantee a loan comes with some risks, however.

 How a Home Equity Loan Works